twardoch/schticks-fonts-ofl/README.md

 **All these fonts are experimental, unfinished, not suitable for production use.
 They’re subject to change.**

+Currently, many diacritics are mis-aligned, and some spacing is off.

 ## Font downloads

 * [Schticks Text (163 OTF fonts, version 102.000)](https://github.com/twardoch/schticks-fonts-ofl/raw/master/Schticks/Fonts/SchticksText-OTF.zip)